wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

 - This sets specific variables, including the activity and the Graph Uri
   - A group relationship could consist of owners, memberOf or members which is validated
 - An access token is obtained, if one is not provided, this allows the same token to be shared within the pipeline
-- A group ID is required to remove a relationship, the Relationship IDs are also specified as part of the Uri
+- A group ID is required to remove a relationship, the relationship IDs are also specified as part of the Uri
 - The private function is then called for each ID to be removed from the group

 <details>